-Choose at minimum the asterisked learning competencies (1, 2, 4, 6, and 7) Write at least one learning objective for each competency that you have chosen Write 3-5 tasks or activities you will need to do to meet each learning objective that you have chosen Biostatistics Program Competency Learning Objective Tasks or Activities Apply appropriate principles of research design and population-based concepts to assess health problems.
-2. Apply appropriate descriptive and inferential statistical methods to analyze risk determinants of disease and health prevention.
+Choose at minimum the asterisked learning competencies (1, 2, 4, 6, and 7) Write at least one learning objective for each competency that you have chosen Write 3-5 tasks or activities you will need to do to meet each learning objective that you have chosen Biostatistics Program Competency 1.
+Apply appropriate principles of research design and population-based concepts to assess health problems.
+Learning Objective Tasks or Activities Apply appropriate descriptive and inferential statistical methods to analyze risk determinants of disease and health prevention.
 3. Apply descriptive and inferential statistical methods that are appropriate to the different study designs used in public health research.
-4. Interpret and summarize results and communicate them to lay and professional audiences in the context of proper public health principles and concepts.
-5. Identify strengths and weaknesses of alternative designs and analytic methods, and critically review and assess statistical analyses presented in public health literature.
+Interpret and summarize results and communicate them to lay and professional audiences in the context of proper public health principles and concepts.
+5. Evaluate strengths and weaknesses of alternative designs and analytic methods, and critically review and assess statistical analyses presented in public health literature.

-6. Describe basic ethical principles pertaining to the collection, maintenance, use and dissemination of public health data. , 7.
-Identify cultural dimensions of conducting research, including culturally sensitive recruitment of study participants, and develop strategies for interpretation of data in the larger cultural context.
+Apply basic ethical principles pertaining to the collection, maintenance, use, and dissemination of public health data.
+7. Identify cultural dimensions of conducting research, including culturally sensitive recruitment of study participants, and develop strategies for interpretation of data in the larger cultural context.